cloudmesh/cloudmesh-mpi/docs/report-mpi.md

 needed we can split up work and each of you will work on a dedicated topic (but you can still work in smaller teams if you desire).
 We will start assigning tasks in github once this is all set up.

-Idea:

-WE WILL NO LONGER USE HACKMD AS GITHUB IS BETTER FOR INTEGRATION WITH CODE

--   tutorial about hackmd.io <https://hackmd.io/t9SkKiSLR5qW9RUUA_CT-A>
--   Github vs hackmd

-We will use initially hackmd so we avoid issues with github and we can learn github once we do more coding.

 # Deep Lerning on the PI